chrfs/hsd-connect-2.0-backend/README.md

 #### Authentification

 Authentification is based on JWT.
-Authentication required route are behind an `ensureAuthentification` midleware which checks the jwt `authToken` reveiced in the request header as Barer-Authorization: `Authorization: barer <authToken>`.
+Authentication required route are behind an `ensureAuthentification` midleware which checks the jwt `authToken` received in the request header using Bearer-Authorization: `Authorization: Bearer <authToken>`.

 #### Documentation